All of the drum loops

 There are a lot of mastering suite plug-ins available on the market today.
 Some are cheap.
 Some are expensive.
 Some are great.
 Some are rubbish and everything else in between.

-With that being said, let me point you in the right direction by recommending T-Racks 3, which is a great buy for the money ($500).
+With that being said, let us point you in the right direction by recommending T-Racks 3, which is a great buy for the money ($500 at time writing).

 In terms of mastering audio you can do a lot of things with it, but today we will focus on how easy it is to get a professional sounding master recording with ease – time and time again.

-For demonstration purposes I will be using an RnB beat I made for Beatlease.com Hip Hop Instrumentals.
+For demonstration purposes we’ll be using an RnB beat we made for Beatlease.com Hip Hop Instrumentals.
 Beatlease is a premiere production company specializing in High Quality hip-hop and RnB beats.
 Be sure to check them out!

-Here is a screen shot of my arrangement files as well as an audio snippet of the beat I will be mastering.
+Here is a screen shot of our arrangement files as well as an audio snippet of the beat we’ll be mastering.

 Now, lets begin to setup our mastering chain.